things-factory/sdk/packages/koa-auth/README.md

     // path to redirect to if verification fails
     // defaults to '/auth'
     authRoute: '/foo/auth',
-    // path to redirect to if verification fails and there is no warehouse on the query
+    // path to redirect to if verification fails and there is no site on the query
     // defaults to '/auth'
     fallbackRoute: '/install'
   })